Marie Wallace: Early life and career

-Marie was born in New York City on May 19, 1939, and grew up in the Yorkville neighborhood, on Manhattan's Upper East Side.
+Marie Wallace was born in New York City on May 19, 1939,and grew up in the Yorkville neighborhood, on Manhattan's Upper East Side.
 She dreamt of being a star at an early age, having been inspired by the theatrical personality of Rev. Ralph Washington Sockman, the minister of Christ Church Methodist, the church she attended in Manhattan.

-As a teenager, she appeared in an Off-Broadway production, and also did modelling.
+As a teenager, Wallace appeared in an Off-Broadway production, and also did modelling.
 With her dark red hair, green eyes, classic features, and tall, slender figure, she was popular on the runway, and often did print work.
-In 1959, Marie performed on Broadway as a showgirl in Gypsy starring Ethel Merman.
-Marie continued to perform in Broadway shows in the 1960s and early 1970s including the 1966 production of Sweet Charity in the role of "Ursula".
+In 1959, Wallace performed on Broadway as a showgirl in Gypsy starring Ethel Merman.
+Wallace continued to perform in Broadway shows in the 1960s and early 1970s including the 1966 production of Sweet Charity in the role of Ursula March.

 Dark Shadows

-In 1968, Marie received national attention when she landed the first of three roles in the Gothic soap opera Dark Shadows produced by Dan Curtis.
-Her first appearance was on October 4, and she played the part of the diabolical Frankenstein-like monster "Eve".
-She would go on to play the demented wife of Quentin, "Jenny Collins", Marie's personal favorite character, who was notable for her unkempt mane of red hair, black lace dress, and hysterical, cackling laughter.
-Her last part in the series was "Megan Todd", an antique shop owner in the "Leviathan" storyline.
-Her final episode on the program was aired March 16, 1970.
+In 1968, Wallace received national attention when she landed the first of three roles in the Gothic soap opera Dark Shadows produced by Dan Curtis.
+Her first appearance was on October 4, and she played the part of the diabolical Frankenstein-like monster Eve.
+She played Jenny Collins, the demented wife of Quentin Collins (David Selby), Wallace's personal favorite character, who was notable for her unkempt mane of red hair, black lace dress, and hysterical, cackling laughter.
+Her last part in the series was Megan Todd, an antique shop owner in the "Leviathan" storyline.
+Her final episode on the program aired on March 16, 1970.
 In 2009, she returned to the world of Dark Shadows in the series of audio dramas produced by Big Finish Productions.
-In 2010 she reprised the role of "Jenny Collins" in The Doll House.
+In 2010, she reprised the role of Jenny Collins in The Doll House.